What are scales?

 As we know from discussing step patterns, the major scale consists of the following step patterns and corresponding notes as shown below in the table.
 As it happens, using the step pattern for the major scales beginning on C results in no accidentals being included in the scale.

 You have probably seen a scale diagram before.
 They are similar to chord charts and simple to understand once you know how they are laid out.

 In the diagram below the scale diagram is shown in horizontal format and like most scale diagrams covers two octaves.
 You will also see scale diagrams in vertical format, however, the same rules still apply.

 G Major Scale

-Firstly, scale diagrams contain 6 horizontal lines with each line representing a guitar string, with the bass notes on the bottom and treble notes at the top.
-In the case of a vertical scale diagram the low E will be displayed as the line furthest to the left.
+Firstly, scale diagrams contain 6 horizontal lines (depending on their orientation) with each line representing a guitar string, with the bass notes on the bottom and treble notes at the top.
+In the case of a vertical scale diagram, the low E will be displayed as the line furthest to the left.

 The lines running vertically represent the frets, again this will be shown horizontally if in vertical format.

 The dots represent the notes that make up the scale.
 In the example above the white dots show the tonic, in this case, G.

 Some scale patterns also include numbers representing fingers as the suggested finger to use to play the specific note.
 Keep in mind, that there are as many ways to play scales as there are chords, depending on if you prefer to stay within a fixed position (caged system) or want to play higher up the neck (3 notes per string method) or another pattern containing the notes of the scale.